 Donating tissue and blood to the Tissue Bank is voluntary.
-If you are having breast surgery in one of our Tissue Bank centres (see list at top of page for locations), a nurse or patient volunteer may ask if you are willing to donate any tissue, and answer any questions you may have.
+If you are having surgery in one of our Tissue Bank Centres (listed above), a nurse or patient volunteer may ask if you are willing to donate any tissue and answer any questions you may have about the process.

-Giving consent to donate your tissue, or withholding your consent, will not affect your care or treatment in any way, and your details will remain strictly confidential.
+Giving consent to donating your tissue (or withholding it) will not affect your care or treatment in any way, and your details will remain strictly confidential.

-We are extremely grateful to everyone who gives their permission for us to keep a small amount of their tissue that’s not needed to help with their care.
+We are extremely grateful to everyone who gives their permission for us to keep a small amount of their tissue, which is not needed to help plan their treatment and care.

-If you’re interested in participating in research, please ask your nurse or doctor as you may be able to participate in another study.
+If you are interested in participating in research, please speak to your nurse or doctor as there may be other studies that you are able to participate in.

-Are you a researcher in the UK or Ireland?
-Find out more on the Tissue Bank website
+Are you a researcher interested in applying for samples?
+Find out more on the Tissue Bank website.